akornatskyy/wheezy.validation/doc/userguide.rst

 :py:class:`~wheezy.validation.validator.Validator` is a container of validation rules that all together provide object validation.
-You instantiate :py:class:`~wheezy.validation.validator.Validator` and supply it with a map between attribute names being validated and list of rules.
+You instantiate :py:class:`~wheezy.validation.validator.Validator` and supply it a map between attribute names being validated and list of rules.
 Here is an example::

     credential_validator = Validator({